2025 photo contest winners

 People’s Choice: NRF swag bag with hat, tee, sweatshirt, & more

-In addition, all winners will receive a complimentary NRF membership, Foundation t-shirt, and their photo featured inside our newsletter, Bridges.
+In addition, all winners received a complimentary NRF membership, Foundation t-shirt, and their photo featured inside our newsletter, Bridges.

-People’s Choice will be determined by popular vote from a selection of finalists.
+People’s Choice was determined by popular vote from a selection of finalists.

 Graphic that reads Natural Resources Foundation of Wisconsin 2025 Photo Contest prizes value), $250 REI gift card, your photo featured on the cover of an NRF publication, 4 category winners $100 REI gift card People's Choice NRF swag bag with hat, tee, sweatshirt, and more.
 All winners get a complimentary NRF membership, Foundation t-shirt, and their photo featured in our newsletter, Bridges